Netflix Error: 6 Solutions to Fix Different Errors- (July, 2022)

 Pick your preferred browser (other than the one you’re already using) from this list and use it to log into Netflix.

 What’s that?
-Still, getting Netflix site error?
+Still, getting Netflix site errors?
 Wow.
 That’s a first.

-I’m running out of ideas, frankly, but there’s a couple of more last resort things to try.
+I’m running out of ideas, frankly, but there are a couple of more last resort things to try.

 Solution #5: Restart Your Computer

 Can’t figure out what the freakin’ problem is?
 Try the oldest trick in the book: turn it off and on again.
 I don’t have the computer wisdom to explain why exactly this works for so many people, but it does.